Pulev Confirms Joshua Bout Set For December 12 In London - UrduPoint

 Pulev Confirms Joshua Bout Set For December 12 In London

-Kubrat Pulev confirmed on Monday that he will face the world heavyweight champion Anthony Joshua in a title bout on December 12
+Kubrat Pulev confirmed on Monday that he will face the world heavyweight champion Anthony Joshua in a title bout in London on December 12

 Britain's Joshua was originally scheduled to fight Pulev on June 20, with a second date in July also mooted amid the coronavirus pandemic.